-Among other things, my "Keep Our Pension Promises Act" ensures that when a company merges or goes bankrupt, their pension obligations to their workers are put at the top of the
+Among other things, my "Keep Our Pension Promises Act" ensures that when a company merges or goes bankrupt, their pension obligations to their workers are put at the top of the list of things to be paid - not the bottom of the list.
+Make no mistake - this fight will continue until retirees can be assured of getting every last dollar of their rightful pensions.

-Six Big Ways the GOP Tax Bill Hurts Veterans & Military Families
+Six Big Ways the GOP Tax Bill Hurts Veterans & Military Families for it by targeting and eliminating programs Veterans and their families depend on.